Culture of microalgae in hatcheries: Horizontal photobioreactors

 This system includes tubes laid on the ground to form a network of loops.
 Mixing of microalgal suspended culture occurs through a pump that raises the culture vertically at timed intervals into a photobioreactor.
 Studies have found pulsed mixing at intervals produces better results than the use of continuous mixing.
 Photobioreactors have also been associated with better production than open pond systems as they can maintain better temperature gradients.
 An example noted in higher production of Arthrospira sp. used as a dietary supplement was attributed to higher productivity because of a better suited temperature range and an extended cultivation period over summer months.

 Vertical systems

 These reactors use vertical polyethylene sleeves hung from an iron frame.
 Glass tubes can also be used alternatively.

 Microalgae are also cultured in vertical alveolar panels (VAP) that are a type of photobioreactor.
 This photobioreactor is characterised by low productivity.
 However, this problem can be overcome by modifying the surface area to volume ratio; where a higher ratio can increase productivity.
 Mixing and deoxygenation are drawbacks of this system and can be addressed by bubbling air continuously at a mean flow rate.
 The two main types of vertical photobioreactors are the Flow-through VAP and the Bubble Column VAP.

+In darkness

+By using an electrocatalytic process to produce acetate from water, electricity and carbon dioxide, which is then used by the algae as food source, sunlight and photosynthesis is no longer required.
+The method is still at an early stage, but experiments with algae like Chlamydomonas reinhardtii have turned out to be promising.